Central values of additive twists of cuspidal $L$-functions: Background: Weight Laplacians and additive twists

 \subsubsection{Additive twists and the Eichler--Shimura isomorphism}

-The additively twisted $L$-functions show up in many papers in the analytic theory of $L$-functions in the disguise of the Voronoi-summation formula (which is equivalent to the functional equation for additive twists), but they also have arithmetic significance in themselves as they appear in the {\it Eichler--Shimura isomorphism}.
-We recall how this isomorphism is constructed following \cite[Section 8.2]{Sh94}.\\ Let $f$ be a cusp form of weight $k$ and level $N$ and let $\gamma \in \Gamma_0(N)$.
-Then we can associate the following $(k-1)$-dimensional real vector
+The additively twisted $L$-functions show up in many papers in the analytic theory of $L$-functions in the disguise of the Voronoi summation formula (which is equivalent to the functional equation for additive twists), but they also have arithmetic significance in themselves as they appear in the {\it Eichler--Shimura isomorphism}.
+We recall how this isomorphism is constructed following \cite[Section 8.2]{Sh94}.